lewisnyman/lewisnyman.co.uk/app/_posts/2015-02-01-roy-scholten-bootstrappng-ux-open-source-project.md

 ## Why bother with UX?

 * It must be usable, if a user can't install it they can't tell if it's useful to them.
-* Once they know, there are probably other products available, so you need to make your product delightful or deseriable.
+* Once they know, there are probably other products available, so you need to make your product delightful or desirable.

 ## Drupal retrospective
 ###Drupal 6